jonghall/IBM_Cloud_Classic_API/Billing/README.md

 GetBlockStorageDetail1.py | Report of detailed Performance/Endurance Storage authroizations by allocaiton.
 GetBlockStorageDetail2.py | Report of detailed Performance/Endurance Storage authroizations by authorized server.
-GetEvaultStorageDetail.py | Report of deailed eVault allocations.
+GetEvaultStorageDetail.py | Report of deailed eVault allocations. invoiceAnalysis.py | Consolidate New and Recurring invoices between dates for analysis in Excel.